vb-consulting/Norm.net/README.md

 - *Dapper* triggers iteration and objects serialization immediately when called.

-- *NoOrm* builds internal iterator over database results.
+- *Norm* builds internal iterator over database results.

 - This allows delaying any results iteration (and potential serialization) - so that expression tree can be built (using `System.Linq` and/or `System.Linq.Async` libraries or custom `IEnumerable` extensions) for our view models or service responses - **before any actual results iteration.**